10 Important Things to Consider Before Booking a Hotel

 If you are staying in a hotel that’s a part of a chain, you can often trust a pretty standard experience at most locations.
 While there may be a bad apple every now and then, in my experience, you can know what you are getting.
 That’s why joining loyalty programs can be so important.
 I know we have specific hotels we like to stay at no matter where we go (and ones we avoid) simply because we always have a good experience.

-HoJo hotels (link to HOJO ) are definitely a part of a reputable brand – on their own, as well as being under the Wyndham name.
+HoJo hotels are definitely a part of a reputable brand – on their own, as well as being under the Wyndham name.
 You can always be sure there will be comfortable accommodation, amenities like a pool and free WiFi, as well as being affordable.

 While many standard hotels (2 and 3 star) offer free parking, it’s not always a given.
-In my experience, anything four star and up not only charge for parking, but they also charge for a valet.
+In my experience, anything four-star and up not only charges for parking, but they also charge for a valet.

 Extra Fees and Tips